fruit-testbed/p2p-update/serf-items/setup.md

    * `./serf keys -remove=[key]` removes the specified key
    * `./serf keys -list` lists all installed keys

-Thse commands will apply changes to all nodes currently participating in the swarm.
+These commands will apply changes to all nodes currently participating in the swarm.